-Some of the 2012 KCTS Directors having a meeting atop the Antenna Trail (Montrose).
+Some of the 2012 KCTS Directors having a meeting atop the Antenna Trail in Montrose.

 The KCTS is guided by a strong mission and set of values that are core to achieving our vision of providing the best trail network possible to the communities that we serve.
 Our mission is to partner with local communities and other stakeholders to provide a network of recreational trails for non motorized users in the Lower Columbia region.

-Focusing on non motorized activities to, from, and during use of our trails
+• Focusing on non motorized activities to, from and during use of our trail.

-Use of resources to service large segments of the population
+• Efficient use of resources to service large segments of the population.